 Biography – INMHA Scientific Director: Dr. Samuel Weiss

-Dr. Samuel Weiss is a professor in the departments of Cell Biology & Anatomy and Physiology & Pharmacology at the University of Calgary Cumming School Of Medicine.
-Dr. Weiss is the founder and was the inaugural Director of the University of Calgary's Hotchkiss Brain Institute, whose mission is to translate innovative research and education into advances in neurological and mental health care.
+Dr. Samuel Weiss is a professor in the Departments of Cell Biology & Anatomy and Physiology & Pharmacology at the University of Calgary Cumming School of Medicine.
+Dr. Weiss is the founder and was the inaugural Director of UCalgary’s Hotchkiss Brain Institute, whose mission is to translate innovative research and education into advances in neurological and mental health care.

 - Date modified: